Schmidt Spiele: Trade Show appearances and Events

 The publisher regularly participates with its own trade show booths at the SPIEL consumer fair in Essen, the International Toy Fair in Nuremberg, and the Berlin Brettspiel Con.
 There, they present current innovations and maintain direct exchanges with the specialty trade, the press, and game enthusiasts.

 In addition to these trade fair appearances, Schmidt Spiele organizes the Schmidt Puzzle Championship annually.
 This speed puzzle event takes place throughout the year in various locations and multiple federal states.
 Anyone aged five and above can participate, and there is no entry fee.
 The puzzles to be solved remain a secret until the day of the event.
 All participants start simultaneously with a 60-piece puzzle.
 The goal of the simultaneous action is to complete the puzzle as quickly as possible.
 The events are organized by local partners on site and also serve to promote the puzzle range of Schmidt Spiele.

-For the cultural games Mensch ärgere Dich nicht® and Kniffel®, championships and tournaments are held regularly.
-In several federal states, state championships are organized, and there is also an official world championship for Mensch ärgere Dich nicht® in tournament mode.
+For the cultural games Mensch ärgere Dich nicht and Kniffel, championships and tournaments are held regularly.
+In several federal states, state championships are organized, and there is also an official world championship for Mensch ärgere Dich nicht in tournament mode.

 Cooperations

 Schmidt Spiele also maintains collaborations with various tourism partners in Germany.
 Among the partner regions are the Saxon Switzerland Tourism Association, the Sankt Peter-Ording Tourism Center, Büsum, the Butjadingen Tourism Service, as well as the North Sea spa Cuxhaven.
-As part of these partnerships, joint actions, special editions, and events related to the theme of games are offered, which bring the products of Schmidt Spiele closer to both locals and holiday guests.
+As part of these partnerships, joint actions, special editions, and events related to the theme of games are offered.